Valery Polyakov, took longest single trip to space, dies - NewsBreak

 Valery Polyakov, took longest single trip to space, dies

-MOSCOW — (AP) — Valery Polyakov, the Soviet cosmonaut who set the record for the longest single stay in space, has died at age 80, Russia's space agency announced Monday.
+Valery Polyakov, the Soviet cosmonaut who set the record for the longest single stay in space, has died at age 80, Russia 's space agency announced Monday.

 Polyakov's record of 437 days in space began Jan.
 8, 1994, when he and two others blasted off on a two-day flight to the Soviet space station Mir.
 While aboard Mir, he orbited the Earth more than 7,000 times, before returning March 22, 1995.